serhii-samoilenko/hsa-homework-3/README.md

 ## Running docker-compose

 The demo is fully enclosed in the [docker-compose.yaml](docker-compose.yaml).
-Instead of using `./demo.sh` You can also run both services and monitoring by:
+Instead of using `./demo.sh`, You can also run both services and monitoring by:

 ```bash
 docker-compose up nginx grafana -d
 ```

-Sample load won't start in this case.
+The sample load won't start in this case.
 To run it, use:

 ```bash
 docker-compose up siege -d